stefan-hoeck/idris2-parser/docs/src/Parser.md

 `1 * 2 + 3 * 4` should be parsed as `(1 * 2) + (3 * 4)` an not as
 `1 * (2 + (3 * 4))`, which might be more straightforward when parsing
 the expression from left to right.
-Our parse should convert such operator chains in to `SnocList` of pairs, with the final expression given separately.
+Our parse should convert such operator chains to a `SnocList` of pairs, with the final expression given separately.
 This can then be converted conveniently using the following recursive function:

 ```idris
 opChain : SnocList (Expr,Op) -> Expr -> Expr